 And, it’s no wonder.
-Moving to the cloud offers small businesses several undeniable advantages, including:
+Moving to the cloud offers businesses several undeniable advantages, including:

 - More efficient service delivery for their customers

 - Measurable cost savings from leaving the hardware lifecycle behind (no more buying servers, storage hardware, etc.)

 - Cost savings on energy bills

 - No disruption to business due to hardware failure